parahyba-valley/parahyba-valley-web/DEVELOPMENT.md

 ```

 ### Managing state of the components
 All **PVComponents** works with _states_.
-They know exatly moment to recompile without listening changes.
+They know the exatly moment to recompile without listening changes.
 The state can be created by defining the data method and returning expected the named object with your value.

 ```typescript